One of the first exercises I learned for activating the transverse abdominis is called Agni Sara. (There are several exercises called Agni Sara).

 And so the lesson here can be get used to maintaining tension while doing exercise, but know how to release that tension for rest.
 And learn to move in such a way that you can keep the tension when you need to.

-I've actually written two other articles on the transverse abdominis.
-They are rather imaginatively titled.
+I've actually written three other articles on the transverse abdominis.
+They are rather imaginatively titled: